jjfalling/ardulock/README.md

 To change pin, enter the current pin followed by "A".
 The led will turn blue if correct.
 Enter a new pin of up to 10 numbers followed by * (do not use 10 0s).
 If the pin passes validation the led will flash green.
 Enter the new pin again.
 If the pin was entered the same both times and was successfully change the led will flash blue before turning red.

-If you forget your pin, your will need to clear the eeprom.
-The eeprom_clear example provided with the Arduino IDE will do the trick.
+If you forget your pin, your will need uncomment line ~173 to make it print the current pin to serial or clear the eeprom.
+The eeprom_clear example provided with the Arduino IDE will do the trick for the latter option.